 Tip #4: Find the right time to post

 I’ve read suggestions that being sociable helps in getting onto Explore.
 Making comments, favourting photos, following others are all suggestions that have been made that will increase your chances.
 But I’ve been pretty anti-social on Flickr for the past few years and it doesn’t seem to make one iota of difference.

 How often you post apparently doesn’t have any importance either.
 I’ve uploaded a dozen photos in a day with no result.
 In contrast, I added just one photo over a course of several weeks and then BAM!
 It gets featured on Explore.

 It’s important to note that Flickr likely changes its algorithm every once in awhile, so things can change and perhaps being more social or posting more often may have influence in the future.

 What does it mean to get featured on Flickr Explore

-Why it doesn’t matter
+Why it shouldn’t matter to you

-What will follow is your self-esteem will take a beating when you begin to compare yourself to others in a numbers game.
+What will follow is your self-esteem will take a beating when you begin to compare yourself to others in a numbers game, be it on Flickr, Instagram or any other platform.
 This will lead to wasting time and energy on how to acquire more likes, views, favourites, and followers instead of focusing on creating work that matters to you.